hilesystem/local/README.md

 const trueOrFalse = await isPathExists("path/to/file_or_directory");
 ```

-synchronously writes data to a file, replacing the file if it already exists.
+Asynchronously writes data to a file, replacing the file if it already exists.

 ```javascript
 const filePath = "./file.txt";